 For requested honoraria over $100.00, a detailed rationale must be provided.
 Departments may choose to provide the speaker with a gift rather than an honorarium.

 Priority will be given to proposals that have no other source of funding.
 All submissions are subject to final approval by the Dean of Arts.
+Maximum funding support available under this program is $4000.

 Submit applications to the Associate Dean, Research and Faculty Support ARTS WITH IMPACT SPEAKER SERIES